Seville: Bus

 Seville is served by the TUSSAM (Transportes Urbanos de Sevilla) bus network which runs buses throughout the city.
 The Consorcio de Transportes de Sevilla communicates by bus with all the satellite towns of Seville.

 Two bus stations serve transportation between surrounding areas and other cities: Plaza de Armas Station, with destinations north and west, and Prado de San Sebastián Station, covering routes to the south and east.
 Plaza de Armas station has direct bus lines to many Spanish cities as well as Lisbon, Portugal.

 Metro

-The Seville metro ("Metro de Sevilla" in Spanish) is a light metro network serving the city of Seville and its metropolitan area.
-The system is totally independent of any other rail or street traffic.
-All stations were built with platform screen doors.
+The Seville Metro ('Metro de Sevilla' in Spanish) is a light metro system serving the city of Seville and its metropolitan area.
+The system is completely independent of other rail networks and street traffic, ensuring a dedicated right-of-way for its trains.
+All stations are equipped with platform screen doors, enhancing passenger safety and operational efficiency.

-It was the sixth Metro system to be built in Spain, after those in Madrid, Barcelona, Valencia, Bilbao and Palma de Mallorca.
-Currently, it is the fifth-biggest Metro company in Spain by the number of passengers carried (more than 12,000,000 in 2009).
+The Seville Metro was the sixth metro system to be constructed in Spain, following the networks in Madrid, Barcelona, Valencia, Bilbao, and Palma de Mallorca.
+It was designed to provide a modern, efficient, and high-capacity transit solution for Seville and its growing suburbs.

-The metro of Sevilla has 1 line with 22 stations and is currently expanding, with 3 more different lines projected.